-flier, flyer Flier is the preferred term for an aviator or a handout: The flier was distributed to the elementary students.
+flier, flyer Flier is the preferred term for a handout: The flier was distributed to the elementary students.
 Flyer is the proper name of some trains and buses: The Western Flyer.

 follow-up, follow up Hyphenate when using as a noun or adjective.
 No hyphen when using as a verb.